fixmyrights/discord-bot/README.md

 #### Why ECMAScript and not [my-favorite-language]?

 That's a good question!
-Initially, the proof of concept was written in [Rust](https://www.rust-lang.org/) by [Yugo](https://github.com/x47188) & [joaodforce](https://github.com/joaodforce), while Rust is an incredible c-speed and memory-safe language it was not a highly accessible language.
-To maximize the chance of getting contributions from the community: ECMAScript was chosen.
+Initially, the proof of concept was written in [Rust](https://www.rust-lang.org/) by [Yugo](https://github.com/x47188) & [joaodforce](https://github.com/joaodforce), while Rust is an incredible c-speed and memory-safe language it was not a highly accessible one.
+To maximize the chance of getting contributions from the community, one of the many existing projects was promoted and ECMAScript was chosen.

 #### Can I skip the annoying pre-commit hook?